-We assess on the ground needs, with a skilled team using geospatial technologies.
-We educate vulnerable populations about the problem of unsafe drinking water in their communities, based upon the data found.
+We assess on-the-ground needs, with a skilled team using geospatial technologies.
+Based on the data found, we educate vulnerable populations about the problem of unsafe drinking water in their communities.
 Then together, we implement sustainable solutions to increase water accessibility both immediately and into the future.
 Appropriate solutions include but are not limited to - installing piped water systems, constructing rain catchment systems, testing and purifying water sources, training hand-pump repair teams, and educating local leaders on their community water impacts.
-The timeline on these projects will vary depending on the need.
+The timeline for these projects will vary depending on the need.

-Finally, we raise awareness in privileged communities in hopes that they become more aware of the need and inspired to take part in the work.
-This looks like speaking in U.S. K-12 schools, participating in after school programs, doing collaborative projects with University classes, etc. In order to accomplish this, we look to collaborate with other organizations, professionals, businesses, government agencies, churches and schools.
-Together we can make a long lasting impact.
+Finally, we raise awareness in privileged communities in hopes that they become more aware of the need and feel inspired to participate in the work.
+This looks like speaking in U.S. K-12 schools, participating in after-school programs, doing collaborative projects with University classes, etc. In order to accomplish this, we look to collaborate with other organizations, professionals, businesses, government agencies, churches, and schools.
+Together we can make a long-lasting impact.

-Vulnerable demographics who suffer from lack of clean water.
+Vulnerable demographics that suffer from a lack of clean water.

 Professionals and schools who work in sustainability.